Diego-Alreaver/Project_Internship/README.md

    - **Username**: `admin`
    - **Password**: `admin`

-   Using the these login credentials you can obtain the access token.
+   Using these login credentials you can obtain the access token.
    - To use it, click on **Authorize** in the Swagger UI and enter the token in the following format:
      `Bearer <your-token-here>` (Example: `Bearer LO68qqaW`).